Kevin Hern

 Kevin Ray Hern (born December 4, 1961) is an American politician and businessman from Oklahoma.
-A Republican, he is serving as a member of the United States House of Representatives for since 2018.
+A Republican, he has been a member of the United States House of Representatives for since 2018.

 Born in Missouri and raised in Pope County, Arkansas, Hern graduated from Arkansas Tech University in 1986 and briefly attended the Georgia Institute of Technology.
 In 1997 he bought his first McDonald's franchise and in 1999 he earned his MBA degree from the University of Arkansas, Little Rock.
 After moving to Oklahoma in 1999, Hern expanded his McDonald's franchises, eventually owning 18 franchises in the Tulsa metropolitan area.
-In 2018, he ran his first campaign for office and was elected to the United States House of Representatives.

-Hern was a leading figure in attempts to overturn the results of the 2020 United States presidential election.
-In December 2020, Hern signed an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution.
+Hern was first elected to Congress in 2018, and was re-elected in 2020, 2022, and 2024.
+He became the chair of the Republican Study Committee, a conservative group of Republicans, in 2023.
+In the January 2023 election for Speaker of the U.S. House of Representatives, Hern was nominated as a protest candidate against Kevin McCarthy.
+After McCarthy was removed as speaker, Hern was briefly one of the candidates in the October 2023 elections to replace him.

-Hern became the chair of the Republican Study Committee, a group of conservative Republicans in the House, in 2023.
-In the January 2023 Speaker of the United States House of Representatives election, Hern was nominated for Speaker of the House as a protest candidate against Kevin McCarthy.
-During the October 2023 Speaker of the United States House of Representatives election Hern initially announced he would seek the nomination, before withdrawing from the race against Steve Scalise and Jim Jordan.
-On October 20, 2023, he again announced his candidacy for Speaker of the House after the withdrawal of Scalise and Jordan.
+Following the resignation of Senator Markwayne Mullin to become U.S. Secretary of Homeland Security, Hern announced his candidacy for the 2026 United States Senate election in Oklahoma.

 Early life and education

 Born on an Air Force base in western Missouri, Hern moved to Pope County with his mother, Freda Flansburg, and younger brother after his parents separated.
 He graduated from Dover High School in 1980 and Arkansas Tech University in 1986 before working at Rockwell International while pursuing a PhD in astronautical engineering at the Georgia Institute of Technology.
 He left his degree program without finishing after the Challenger disaster in 1986.

-Hern received his MBA from University of Arkansas, Little Rock, in 1999.
+Hern received his MBA from the University of Arkansas, Little Rock, in 1999.